meilisearch/documentation/learn/getting_started/quick_start.md

 }
 ```

 Most database operations in Meilisearch are [asynchronous](/learn/advanced/asynchronous_operations.md).
-This means that rather than being processed instantly, **API requests are added to a queue and processed one at a time**.
+This means that rather than being processed instantly, **API requests are added to a queue and processed at a later time**.

 Use the returned `taskUid` to [check the status](/reference/api/tasks.md) of your documents: